 How to make this sweet ginger tofu

 This recipe is made in 2 steps: bake the tofu in the oven and make the sauce on the stove.
-You can prepare both simultaneous so everything will be done within 35 minutes.
+You can prepare both simultaneously so everything will be done within 25 minutes.

-- Bake the tofu: Remove the water from the tofu and cut it in 1-2 inches cubes.
-Transfer to a parchment paper covered baking sheet so the cubes don’t touch to each other.
-Cook in the oven for 25 minutes flipping half-way through.
+- Bake the tofu: Pat dry the tofu and cut in about 1 inch cubes.
+Transfer to a baking sheet covered with parchment paper.
+Make sure the cubes don't touch to each other.
+Cook in the oven for 20 minutes flipping half-way through.

-2. Make the sauce: In a small sauce pan, combine all the sauce ingredients (ginger, garlic, scallions, water, soy sauce, rice vinegar, maple syrup, salt and corn starch) and whisk well.
-Warm over medium-high heat until bubbly and the sauce thicker.
+- Make the sauce: In a small sauce pan, combine all the sauce ingredients (ginger, garlic, scallions, water, soy sauce, rice vinegar, maple syrup, salt and corn starch) and whisk well.
+Warm over medium-high heat until bubbly and the sauce thickens.
 Set aside.